vishalbelsare/ag2/RFCs/001/[RFC] - AgentBus: Inter Agent Communication Model.md

 ```

-The actual capabilities and syntax to be proposed will take inspiration from pattern matching capabilites of
+The actual capabilities and syntax to be proposed will take inspiration from pattern matching capabilities of
 - Common web server routing selectors
 - Python
 - Prolog